jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 {% endfor %}
 ```

-The `where` filter will allow you to filter all elements of an array.
+The `where` filter will allow you to filter elements of an array.
 An example would be to only display the posts by one specific author.
-In order for this code to work, you obviously need an author to be defined for your posts, either in the YAML Front Matters of your posts, or via YAML Front Matter Defaults in your `_config.yaml`.
+In order for this code to work, you obviously need an `author` variable to be defined in the YAML Front Matters of your posts.

 ```Liquid
 <h2>Posts by author</h2>